-In all other circumstances, you will likely need an ARC.
+In all other circumstances, you will likely need an Authorization to Return to Canada.

 Authorization to Return to Canada Eligibility Requirements

-To be eligible for an ARC, you must first ensure that the grounds of your removal order are no longer existing.
+To be eligible for an Authorization to Return to Canada, you must first ensure that the grounds of your removal order are no longer existing.
 Further, you must demonstrate that you will abide by Canadian law and the reasons that justify your return.

 Please note that certain grounds of your removal order may require additional steps to overcome.
 For example, you must first address your criminality by receiving a record suspension or criminal rehabilitation.